dk20tx/JAMStack-blog-site/src/blog/2022-04-09-a-new-entry.md

 ---
-title: A new Entry
+title: Intro to Netlify CMS
-description: Intro to Netlify CMS
+description: Netlify CMS is an open source content management system for your Git workflow that enables you to provide editors with a friendly UI and intuitive workflows.
+You can use it with any static site generator to create faster, more flexible web projects.
 author: Dismas Too
 date: 2022-04-09T01:04:09.282Z
 tags: